Neha-analyst-prog/Data-Cleaning-Task-1/README.md

-# 🧹 Data Cleaning and Preprocessing - Task 1
+# 🧹 Data Cleaning and Preprocessing

 ## 📁 Dataset Description
 This project simulates a real-world dataset with common issues such as: